dronefly-garden/dronefly/docs/guide_for_participants.rst

 Access to the Discord bots is one of the great benefits of being on the server.
 Bots are primarily for obtaining information.

-There are several bots, most of which are instances of `Red Discord Bot <https://github.com/Cog-Creators/Red-DiscordBot>`__, each with a different function.
+There are several bots, all of which are instances of `Red Discord Bot <https://github.com/Cog-Creators/Red-DiscordBot>`__, each with a different function.
 You can access the functions of the bots using the prefix specific to the bot: